Will I be protected if my brokerage firm becomes insolvent?

 What happens if investment funds fail?

 The CIPF website features a checklist of the first steps people should take if the firm that holds their investment funds fails.
 First, it says to make sure the brokerage firm is a member of the CIPF by checking the list linked to in the preceding paragraph.
-After confirming the membership, the CIPF says people should check the most recent statement of their account and find out if there were any pre-insolvency changes in the account’s holdings, while also making sure there are no “discrepancies.”

 Brokerage firm becomes insolvent

 Brokerage firms going belly up may be a rare occurrence, but it’s certainly not unheard of in Canada and the United States in the last few decades.
-Back in 2011, for instance, the bankruptcy of MF Global sent a scandalous shockwave throughout global futures markets when it was revealed the company didn’t properly protect client funds, using customers’ money to cover company losses before they mounted too high to keep the firm going.
+Back in 2011, for instance, the bankruptcy of MF Global sent a scandalous shockwave throughout global futures markets when it was revealed the company didn’t correctly protect client funds, using customers’ money to cover company losses before they mounted too high to keep the firm going.

 Commingled client funds